 Next Steps Before the Interview

-For a structured walkthrough of the applicant's record before the interview, use the intake walkthrough to organize timeline, documents, and equity factors.
-For specific questions about PM-602-0199 framing or interview-day logistics, the policy chatbot provides plain-English answers grounded in the memorandum text.
+For a structured walkthrough of your record before the interview, Start the intake walkthrough to organize your timeline, documents, and equity factors.
+To find experienced representation, find an AILA attorney.
+For plain-English answers grounded in the PM-602-0199 text, the policy chatbot at /chat is a useful starting point.